What is Canthoplasty?

-The entire procedure lasts about 2 hours or less.
+The entire surgical procedure lasts about 2 hours or less.

 Preparation is important before any reconstructive surgery.
 You will be required to do the following before canthoplasty:

-After administering the local anesthesia, the surgeon will make an incision on the lateral canthal tendon.4 The lateral canthal tendon attaches the eyelids to eye muscles supporting the structure and function of the eyelid.
+- After administering the local anesthesia, the surgeon will make an incision on the lateral canthal tendon.

-They will prescribe antibiotic eye drops or ointments, steroid eye drops, and/or artificial tears to relieve any pain and discomfort.
+- They will prescribe antibiotic eye drops, ointments, steroid eye drops, and/or artificial tears to relieve pain and discomfort.

 Follow these post-op care instructions for successful recovery: